Self-testing multipartite entangled states through projections onto two systems: Preliminaries

+{\ivan{Intuitively, we can think of the self-testing correlations as characterizing the state and measurements that achieve them, up to a local isometry.}} {\ivan{Indeed, this is the best possible characterization that one can hope for.
+In fact, one can never characterize the state and measurements exactly by the observed correlation: this is because correlations are invariant under local unitary transformations or embeddings in Hilbert spaces of higher dimension.}} {\ivan{Moreover, we point out that it is not possible to self-test mixed states: this is because for any correlation that can be obtained by measuring a mixed state, there exists a pure state of the same dimension that can be measured to obtain the same correlations \cite{Sikora16}. }}

-In some cases the existence of an isometry obeying (\ref{selftest}) can be proven solely from the maximal violation of some Bell inequality.
+In some cases the existence of the required isometry can be proven solely from the maximal violation of some Bell inequality.
 For instance, all two-qubit pure entangled states can be self-tested with a one-parameter class of tilted CHSH Bell inequalities \cite{Cedric} given by

 where $\alpha\geq 0$ and $A_i$ and $B_i$ are observables with outcomes $\pm 1$ measured by the parties.
-Note that for $\alpha=0$, Eq. (\ref{tCHSH}) reproduces the well-known CHSH Bell inequality \cite{CHSH}.
+Note that for $\alpha=0$, (\ref{tCHSH}) reproduces the well-known CHSH Bell inequality \cite{CHSH}.
 For further purposes let us briefly recall this result.
 Here $\sigma_z$ and $\sigma_x$ are the standard Pauli matrices.

 \begin{lem}[\cite{Cedric}] Suppose a bipartite state $\ket{\psi}$ and dichotomic observables $A_i$ and $B_i$ achieve the maximal quantum violation of the tilted CHSH inequality (\ref{tCHSH}) $\sqrt{8+2\alpha^2}$, for some $\alpha$.
-Let $\theta, \mu \in (0,\pi/2)$ be such that $\sin 2\theta = \sqrt{(4-\alpha^2)/(4+\alpha^2)}$ and $\mu = \arctan \sin 2\theta$.
+Let $\theta, \mu \in (0,\pi/2)$ be such that $\sin 2\theta = [(4-\alpha^2)/(4+\alpha^2)]^{\frac{1}{2}}$ and $\mu = \arctan \sin 2\theta$.
 Let $Z_A = A_0$, $X_A = A_1$.
 Let $Z^*_B$ and $X^*_B$ be respectively $(B_0 + B_1)/2\cos \mu$ and $(B_0 - B_1)/2\sin \mu$, but with all zero eigenvalues replaced by one, and define $Z_B = Z^*_B|Z^*_B|^{-1}$ and $X_B = X^*_B|X^*_B|^{-1}$.
 Then, we have

-Moreover, there exists a local isometry $\Phi$ such that $\Phi(A_i\otimes B_j\ket{\psi})=\ket{\mathrm{junk}}\otimes (\tilde{A}_i\otimes \tilde{B}_j)\ket{\psi_{\theta}}$, where $\ket{\psi_{\theta}}=\cos\theta\ket{00}+\sin\theta\ket{11}$, and $\tilde{A}_0=\sigma_z$, $\tilde{A}_1=\sigma_x$, and $\tilde{B}_{0/1}=\cos\mu\sigma_{z}\pm\sin\mu\sigma_x$. \end{lem}
+Moreover, there exists a local isometry $\Phi$ such that $\Phi(A_i\otimes B_j\ket{\psi})=\ket{\mathrm{aux}}\otimes (\tilde{A}_i\otimes \tilde{B}_j)\ket{\psi_{\theta}}$, where $\ket{\psi_{\theta}}=\cos\theta\ket{00}+\sin\theta\ket{11}$, and $\tilde{A}_0=\sigma_z$, $\tilde{A}_1=\sigma_x$, and $\tilde{B}_{0/1}=\cos\mu\sigma_{z}\pm\sin\mu\sigma_x$. \end{lem}

-A typical construction of the isometry $\Phi$ is the one encoding the SWAP gate, as illustrated in Fig. \ref{fig:method}.
+A typical construction of the isometry $\Phi$ is the one encoding the SWAP gate, as illustrated in Figure \ref{fig:method}.